Sell on your terms. No Commissions - No Fees - Any Condition

 Not only is it important to learn about Missouri’s house abandonment rules, but it’s also important to keep your empty home safe from break-ins and vandalism.
 The law in Missouri says that a building is abandoned if it has been empty for at least 12 months and shows signs of neglect or damage.

-To keep your empty house from being thought of as abandoned, it’s important to keep an eye on it and keep it looking nice.
-This means taking care of the yard, fixing any problems, and making sure all the doors and windows are locked.
+To prevent your empty house from being considered abandoned, it’s important to keep an eye on it and keep it looking nice.
+This means caring for the yard, fixing any problems, and ensuring all the doors and windows are locked.

-It is also a good idea to put in security systems like alarms or cameras to keep people from breaking in.
-If you don’t properly lock up an empty house, you could face fines or even legal action.
+It is also good to put security systems like alarms or cameras to keep people from breaking in.
+You could face fines or legal action if you don’t properly lock up an empty house.

 By learning about Missouri’s rules on house abandonment and taking the right steps, you can get the most out of your empty home without getting in trouble with the law.